 Johnny Gibson’s Downtown Market: This is a fun new addition to downtown Tucson.
 In addition to grocery, deli and take out items, you can select from coffee drinks, sandwiches, salads and breakfast items.
 11. St. 6th Ave.

-Sparkroot Coffee: Sparkroot Coffee, at 245 E. Congress, is a great spot for coffee downtown.
-It has an attractive 2 level store.
+Caffe Luce: Sparkroot Coffee, at 245 E. Congress is now Caffe Luce.
+It is a great spot for coffee downtown in an attractive two level store.